cpp-best-practices/cppbestpractices/07-Considering_Threadability.md

 ### Singletons

-A singleton is often implemented with a static and/or `shared_ptr`
+A singleton is often implemented with a static and/or `shared_ptr`.

 ## Avoid Heap Operations